How To Stop Constipation Naturally With These 11 Great Foods

 Per one cup of bran buds cereal, you will take in a whopping 39 grams of fiber.
 Now, don’t eat the entire cup all at once or you’ll likely cramp up and may need help for something other than constipation as it causes you to go the other direction instead.

 A smarter move is to simply sprinkle about a quarter cup of bran buds cereal on top of a bowl of Greek yogurt, regular oatmeal, or add it into a smoothie you’re preparing.
-This will give you nearly 10 grams of dietary fiber, which should be enough to move things along.
+This will give you nearly 10 grams of dietary fiber, which should be enough food to help you poop.

 This cereal, depending on the brand you purchase, can also contain a decent amount of added sugar (24 grams per cup serving) so again, this isn’t something you want to be eating on a regular basis.
 Steel cut oats contain no sugar at all, so that is the superior everyday breakfast cereal.